Heart-Healthy Lifestyle Changes - Quit Smoking - Quit Smoking

 If you smoke, quit.
-Smoking can raise your risk of heart disease and heart attack and worsen other ischemic heart disease risk factors.
+Smoking can raise your risk of heart disease and heart attack and worsen other heart disease risk factors.
 Talk with your doctor about programs and products that can help you quit smoking.
 Also, try to avoid secondhand smoke.
+Learn more in our video.

 If you have trouble quitting smoking on your own, consider joining a support group.
 Many hospitals, workplaces, and community groups offer classes to help people quit smoking.